-- Posts onto other social channels
+- Posts on other social channels

 More and more often brands are requiring that you provide a draft.
 This is when you send the creative (photos and content) to the brand to review it before you post it.
-In the contract you may want to include a number of revisions that a brand can request.
+In the contract, you may want to include a number of revisions that a brand can request.
 It is also important to note that you should never work without campaign guidelines and an approved concept.
 If you follow the guidelines and the brand wants a reshoot you should be able to charge a reshoot fee.
-Reshooting means that you often have to rebuy the products and do the photo shoot again.
+Reshooting means that you often have to rebuy the products and do the photoshoot again.

-If a brand changes their mind and no longer wants you to move forward with the approved concept after you have provided the draft you can and should charge them a fee equal to the entire campaign since you will have to start all over.
+If a brand changes its mind and no longer wants you to move forward with the approved concept after you have provided the draft you can and should charge them a fee equal to the entire campaign since you will have to start all over.

 AMOUNT OF TIME